jbhannah/jbhannah.net-jekyll/_posts/2013-01-16-jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.md

 [Puma][] and a pair of [Rack::Contrib][] modules: `try_static` and `not_found`. `try_static` lets Rack serve up static HTML files and tries to match specified paths, and `not_found` tells Rack to serve a specific file in the event of a 404 error.
-Add `rack_contrib` to the `Gemfile` and write a Rackup file as follows:
+Add `rack-contrib` to the `Gemfile` and write a Rackup file as follows:

 {% gist 4551206 config.ru %}